 Long-Term Equity Incentives - Our equity awards are designed to hold individuals accountable for long-term decisions by rewarding the success of those decisions.
 The MD&C Committee continuously evaluates the components of its programs.
 In determining which forms of equity compensation are appropriate, the MD&C Committee considers whether the awards granted are achieving their purpose; the competitive market; and accounting, tax or other regulatory issues, among others.
 In determining the appropriate awards for the named executives' 2017 annual long-term incentive award, the MD&C Committee decided to grant both PSUs comprising 80% of each named executive's award and stock options comprising 20% of each named executive's award, consistent with prior years.
-Payout on half of each named executive's PSUs granted in 2017 is dependent on cash flow generation.
-Payout on the remaining half of PSUs granted in 2017 is dependent on total shareholder return relative to the S&P 500.
+Payout on half of each named executives' PSUs granted in 2017 is dependent on total shareholder return relative to the S&P 500.
 Meanwhile, stock options encourage focus on increasing the market value of our stock.
-Before determining the autual number of PSUs and stock options that were granted to each of the named executive's and stock options that were granted to each of the named executive's annual total long-term equity incentive award.
-The values chosen were based primarily on the comparison information for the competitive market and consideration of the named executive's responsibility for meeting the Company's strategic objectives.
+Before determining the actual number of PSUs and stock options that were granted to each of the named executives in 2017, the MD&C Committee established a target dollar amount for each named executive's annual total long-term equity incentive award.
+The values chosen were based primarily on the comparison information for the competitive market and consideration of the named executives' responsibility for meeting the Company's strategic objectives.
 Target dollar amounts for equity incentive awards will vary from grant date fair values calculated for accounting purposes.

-Named Executive Officer Long-Tern Set by Dollar Values of 2017 Long-Term Equity Incentives Set by the Committee (at Target)
+Long-Term Set by tl Values of 2017 Equity Incentives ne Committee

+Named Executive Officer (at Target)

-Mr. Fish (; 5,000,000
+Mr. Fish \$ 5,000,000

 Ms. Rankin \$ 1,000,000

 Mr. Trevathan \$ 2,150,000

 Mr. Harris \$ 1,500,000

 Mr. Morris \$ 1,500,000